 Canada, as we know it today, is a country born from the European fascination with exploration, imperialism, and colonization that began in the 15th century — though some Canadians can trace their roots back even further.

 Though today the majority of Canadians are white, the land that is now “Canada” spent thousands of years under the rule of a different race.
-These were the aboriginal people, who had been living on the northern half of the North American continent since at least 10,000 B.C., inhabiting organized societies that, although technologically primitive by today’s standards, nevertheless maintained sustainable economies, sophisticated political systems, complex spiritual beliefs, and rich, vibrant cultures.
-These indigenous Native American or Indian tribes, which today prefer to be called the First Nations of Canada, lived in small, nomadic groupings across all regions of the country, even extremely inhospitable areas like the barren central grasslands and northern arctic.
+These were the aboriginal people, who had been living on the northern half of the North American continent since homo sapiens first arrived from Asia, via the Bering Land Bridge, around 21,000 B.C.
+Over the centuries these indigenous Amerindian, Native American or Indian tribes, which today prefer to be called the First Nations of Canada, lived in small, nomadic groupings across all regions of the country, even extremely inhospitable areas like the barren central grasslands and northern arctic.
+Over the course of the centuries, these communities developed into organized societies that, although technologically primitive by today’s standards, nevertheless maintained sustainable economies, sophisticated political systems, complex spiritual beliefs, and rich, vibrant cultures.

 You can learn more about Canada’s aboriginal people in the First Nations chapter.